-Arrangements are in place to ensure that the Port Health service keeps up to date with legislation, guidance and good practice relevant to its duties.
-This includes;
+Arrangements are in place to ensure that the Port Health service keeps up to date with legislation, guidance, and good practice relevant to its duties.
+This includes.

-- Tees Valley Food Liaison Group meetings on matters such as food hygiene and standards inspections, food hygiene and standards sampling, enforcement action, and any other operational matters; - Tees Valley Health Protection Group Meetings with PHE for Health Protection issues such as infectious diseases, food poisoning outbreaks and emerging issues; - Attending regional meetings to discuss the Food Hygiene Rating Scheme; - Chairing the APHA Northern Ports Liaison Meetings; - Attending regional Fishery Liaison Group Meetings; - Attending/teleconferencing in to Port Health Liaison Meeting; - Attending the NETSA (North East Trading Standards Association) Meetings with regards to Animal Health and Welfare and Food Standards and; - Review of planning applications with regards to port premises.
+- Tees Valley Food Liaison Group meetings on matters such as food hygiene and standards inspections, food hygiene and standards sampling, enforcement action, and any other operational matters. - Tees Valley Health Protection Group Meetings with UKHSA for Health Protection issues such as infectious diseases, food poisoning outbreaks and emerging issues. - Attending regional meetings to discuss the Food Hygiene Rating Scheme. - Attending/teleconferencing into Port Health Liaison Meetings; - Attending the NETSA (North East Trading Standards Association) meetings with regards to imported feed and; - Review of planning applications with regards to port premises.

 5.9.
-Feed a nd F ood Safety and Standards promotional work, and other non-official control s inte ervent tions
+Feed and Food Safety and Standards promotional work, and other non-official controls interventions

-The service does not plan to carry out any promotional work.
+The service does not plan to carry out any promotional work in 2023/24.